This article describes some general sharing concepts and answers some questions about sharing permissions and access, including:

 When someone shares with you, they may give you a level of access to an asset that is not supported by your role permissions.
 In such cases, you will be unable to interact with the asset at the level they granted.
 For example, as a user, if you are assigned to the default "View-Only" set of role permissions and someone shares an asset with you that gives you editing rights, you won't be able to edit the asset because your role permissions don't allow editing.

-Your level of access could be restricted by the sharer, regardless of your role permissions.
-For example, you could have the role permissions to support editing, but if the sharer gives you viewing access only, you will only be able to view the asset.
+Your level of access can be restricted by the sharer, regardless of your role permissions.
+For example, you could have a role permission that supports editing, but if the sharer gives you viewing access only, you will only be able to view the asset.

 Note: If a user is associated to more than one set of role permissions, sharing refers to the permissions with the greater level of access.